geovistory/dev-stack/README.md

 This should start all layers of the stack.

-It takes some time to initialize the database.
+It takes 2-3 min to initialize the database.
 Observe the progres:

 ```bash
 docker logs geov_dev-postgres-1 --follow